Shell shock: Physical causes

 Research by Johns Hopkins University in 2015 found that the brain tissue of combat veterans who had been exposed to improvised explosive devices exhibited a pattern of injury in the areas responsible for decision making, memory, and reasoning.
 This evidence has led the researchers to conclude that shell shock may not only be a psychological disorder, since the symptoms exhibited by affected individuals from the First World War are very similar to these injuries.
 Additional research from Uniformed Services University of the Health Sciences on the brains of deceased armed forces service members found that "all five cases with chronic blast exposure showed prominent astroglial scarring that involved the subpial glial plate, penetrating cortical blood vessels, gray–white matter junctions, and structures lining the ventricles; all cases of acute blast exposure showed early astroglial scarring in the same brain regions."
 Immense pressure changes are involved in shell shock.
 Even mild changes in air pressure from weather have been linked to changes in behavior.

 There is also evidence to suggest that the type of warfare faced by soldiers would affect the probability of shell-shock symptoms developing.
 First-hand reports from medical doctors at the time note that rates of such conditions decreased once the war was mobilized again during the 1918 German offensive, following the 1916–1917 period where the highest rates of shell shock can be found.
 This could suggest that it was trench warfare, and the experience of siege warfare specifically, that led to the development of these symptoms.

 In 2023, a New York Times article indicated that U.S. soldiers assigned to round-the-clock artillery duties during Operation Inherent Resolve suffered concussive brain damage, causing lasting psychological damage.
 A 2024 New York Times investigation found that U.S. Navy SEALs who died by suicide suffered brain damage from years of repeated blast exposure during training and combat.
 The damage was markedly different from the chronic traumatic encephalopathy which is found in football players and other athletes who have been repeatedly hit in the head.

 Modern cases of shell shock

 Although the term "shell shocked" is typically used in discussions of WWI to describe early forms of PTSD, its high-impact explosives–related nature provides modern applications as well.
 During their deployment in Iraq and Afghanistan, approximately 380,000 U.S. troops, about 19% of those deployed, were estimated to have sustained brain injuries from explosive weapons and devices.
 This prompted the U.S. Defense Advanced Research Projects Agency (DARPA) to open up a $10 million study of the blast effects on the human brain.
 The study revealed that, while the brain remains intact immediately after low-level blast effects, the chronic inflammation afterwards is what ultimately leads to many cases of shell shock and PTSD.
-As of 2024, the Department of Defense allocates nearly $1 billion annually to study brain damage.
+As of 2024, the Department of War allocates nearly $1 billion annually to study brain damage.